 \section{Recording equipment}

-A detailed list of the recording equipment employed for recording the database is provided in Tab.~\ref{tab:list_recording_equipment}.
+A detailed list of the equipment employed for recording the database is provided in Tab.~\ref{tab:list_recording_equipment}.
 The recording chains used for the moving and RIR recordings are similar.
-The input signal was sent to the loudspeakers using Adobe Audition for the RIR recordings, and via a Python script for recordings during motion: the script was used to jointly control the audio playback and the motion of the robotic cart, as detailed in~\cite{alma9993576358501488}.
-In both cases, the loudspeaker signal was sent via USB to the RME Digiface, routed to the RME M-32 DA using the ADAT protocol and finally to the Genelec 8030 CP loudspeakers.
-Microphone signals were sent to an RME Micstasy, converted to ADAT, and routed to the RME Digiface to finally be acquired using Adobe Audition for the RIR recordings, and the Python script for recordings during motion.
+The input signal was sent to the loudspeakers using Adobe Audition for the RIR recordings, and via a Python script for the recordings during motion.
+The Python script jointly controlled the audio playback and the motion of the robotic cart, as detailed in~\cite{alma9993576358501488}.
+In both cases, the loudspeaker signal was sent via USB to the RME Digiface, routed to the RME M-32 DA using the ADAT protocol, and finally sent to the Genelec 8030 CP loudspeakers.
+Microphone signals were sent to an RME Micstasy, converted to ADAT, and routed to the RME Digiface, where they were acquired using Adobe Audition for the RIR recordings and the Python script for recordings during motion.
 In both cases, the acquired signals were stored as audio files in the wav format.
 The total measured latency of the system was compensated in the RIRs.
 Both MATLAB and Python scripts were used for post-processing.
 Details on the cart and rail system used for the recordings during motion are provided in Sec.~\ref{sec:spatial_setup}.